cocoZHAI/stunning-journey/ColabFold&SPOC.md

     │-- DONS_HUMAN__MCM3_HUMAN__1374aa_unrelaxed_rank_003_alphafold2_multimer_v3_model_4_seed_000.pdb.xz
 ```

-#### To reformat the files to run the SPOC (see the format below), we can type in following commands:
+### To reformat the files to run the SPOC (see the format below), we can type in following commands
 - Make a new directory
 ```bash
 mkdir -p my_afm_predictions_folder